 About 100 journalists, lawyers, young people, and farmers staged a protest in Pyay (formerly called Prome), 180 miles north of Yangon, demanding the release of Thet Oo Maung and Kyaw Soe Oo and calling for press freedom in Myanmar.

 Protesters sat draped in chains before a statue of General Aung San, Myanmar’s independence hero and father of State Counselor Aung San Suu Kyi, in a public square in the town center.

-“Some reporters from Yangon joined about 30 local reporters in the protest, said Thalun Zaung Htet, a member of the Myanmar Committee for the Protection of Journalists who participated in the demonstration.
+“Some reporters from Yangon joined about 30 local reporters in the protest, said Tharlon Zaung Htet, a member of the Myanmar Committee for the Protection of Journalists who participated in the demonstration.

 “We chained our hands and collected signatures from passersby to show our solidarity with the arrested journalists,” he told RFA, adding that similar protests would be held soon in other cities.

 Domestic and international rights groups as well as the governments of some western nations have called for the reporters’ immediate and unconditional release.

 Reported by Htet Arkar, Thiri Min Zin, and Tin Aung Khine for RFA’s Myanmar Service.
 Translated by Khin Maung Nyane.
 Written in English by Roseanne Gerin.